 New Process Equipment and Packaging Technologies That Meet the Market Demand

 There is an increased demand for more nutritious food products, which drives the increased investment and innovation to create new products in terms of different forms, flavors, and tastes.
-Therefore, manufacturers of snack foods are implementing new technologies in snack production to meet these needs.
-According to PR Newswire, the global snack food market that was worth $210.4 billion in 2019 is projected to top out at $215.9 billion this year (at a CAGR of 2.7%).
+Therefore, manufacturers of snack foods tend to implement new technologies to meet these demands.
+Here’s a little bit about some modern technologies that will support snack companies in achieving these goals.

 Vacuum Frying Technology

 Frying technology has improved to enhance the nutritional values of processed and packaged snacks.
 For example, batch frying is a technique that produces snack foods with low fat and acrylamide levels.
-This is a potentially carcinogenic substance that appears when starchy raw materials fry at high temperatures for a long time.
+Acrylamide is a potentially carcinogenic substance that appears when starchy raw materials fry at high temperatures for a long time.

 Flexible Packaging Machines and Systems